maedjyuk-ghoti/logs/movies.markdown

 ---

 ## Movie log
-This is a list of movies to watch with Camilla.
+This is a list of movies to watch.
 Not all movies to watch are listed.

 ### Alphabetical List
 * 10 Things I Hate About You (2020/9/11)